Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: Some Proofs and Technical Results

-for any $\tau \in \mathcal{T}$.
-Moreover, $l^{*}$ has upper right-continuous sample paths and then it is unique up to indistinguishability. \end{prop} \begin{proof} Recall that the mapping $c \mapsto h^i(\psi, c)$ is the composition of $c \mapsto g^i(\psi,c)$ and $c \mapsto u^i_c(x,c)$, and hence it is continuous, strictly decreasing and satisfies the Inada conditions \beq \lim_{c \downarrow 0}h^i(\psi,c)=+\infty, \qquad \lim_{c \uparrow \infty}h^i(\psi,c)=0. \eeq These properties are inherited by the function $\sum_{i=1}^n \gamma^i h^i(\psi, \cdot)$, being $\gamma^i > 0$, $i=1,\dots,n$.
-Moreover, for any given $\lambda > 0$ the process $\lambda \psi_c(t)\mathds{1}_{\{t < T\}}$ vanishes at $T$, it is of class (D) and lower semicontinuous in expectation, by Assumption \ref{asm2}.
-Thanks to Inada conditions \eqref{app-Inada}, we can suitably apply Theorem $3$ of \cite{BankElKaroui04}, as in the example in Section $3.1$ therein, to have existence of an optional signal process $l^*$ solving (\ref{backwardsocialplannersolution}).
-Then, adopting arguments as those in the proof of Theorem $1$ in \cite{BankKuechler07} one can show that such $l^*$ is upper right-continuous and therefore it is unique up to indistinguishability by \cite{BankElKaroui04}, Theorem $1$, and Meyer's optional section theorem (see, e.g., \cite{DellacherieMeyer78}, Theorem IV.86). \end{proof}
+Following the arguments, e.g., in the proof of Proposition 3.4 of \cite{Ferrari12} (see also the proof of Theorem 2.4 in \cite{BankRiedel03}), we can apply Theorem $3$ of \cite{BankElKaroui04} to have existence of an optional signal process $l^*$ solving \eqref{SPback}.
+Such a process is also upper right-continuous and therefore it is unique up to indistinguishability by \cite{BankElKaroui04}, Theorem $1$, and Meyer's optional section theorem (see, e.g., \cite{DellacherieMeyer78}, Theorem IV.86) (cf.\ again \cite{Ferrari12}, proof of Proposition 3.4, or \cite{BankKuechler07}, proof of Theorem $1$). \end{proof}